-Open houses can still function in the age of COVID-19 with a little bit of resourcefulness and ingenuity – and adherence to government- and industry-mandated safety measures and guidelines.
-These requirements may necessitate the use of masks, social distancing, private showings, tours of different areas of the property by different groups at different times, or even virtual tours conducting via videoconferencing.
+Open houses can still function in the age of COVID-19 with a little bit of resourcefulness and ingenuity, and adherence to government and industry-mandated safety measures and guidelines.
+These requirements may necessitate the use of masks, social distancing, private showings, tours of different areas of the property by different groups at different times or even virtual open houses and tours conducted via videoconferencing.
 Despite operating under challenging conditions, countless home sellers have found ways to make these viewings work.

 The Bottom Line: Open Houses Can Help A Home Sell